-The major works she's left behind include the aquatic center for the 2012 London Olympics, Michigan State's Broad Art Museum, and the Guangzhou Opera House in China.
-She was also known for glass skyscrapers; she created Miami's One Thousand Museum, her first and only residential tower in the West, plus her own futuristic Miami condo just went on sale for $10 million.
+The major works she's left behind include the aquatic centre for the 2012 London Olympics, Michigan State's Broad Art Museum, and the Guangzhou Opera House in China.
+She was also known for glass skyscrapers; she created Miami's One Thousand Museum, her first and only residential tower in the West, plus her own futuristic Miami condo just went on sale for £8 million.

 Hadid is also being remembered for standing out as a trailblazer in the field of architecture, which still often shuts out women.
 She is the only woman to have won the prestigious Pritzker Architecture Prize, the industry's top award.
 And, predictably, there was the inevitable attitude policing.